Old Quarter Hanoi is the "heart and soul" of the capital city. A place to save ancient culture, memory of times and indeed the best place to visit!

-Located in the prime destination – the center of Hanoi, Old Quarter Hanoi has preserved the characteristics of this lands, memories of history, people and country.
-Through the ups and downs, the streets are still alive to this day.
+Located in the prime destination – the center of Hanoi, Old Quarter Hanoi has preserved the characteristics of this lands, memories of history, country and people.

-There are some recommends for you, especially you are newcomers, to know more about Hanoi and this may help you to arrange the most suitable tour route
+There are some recommends for you, especially newcomers, to know more about the place.
+Now let's acknowledge yourself about the spiritual symbol of Hanoi!

 Hanoi - the beloved capital city of Vietnam